-Profit allocations are recognised in the year in which they are declared and become a present obligation of the LLP.
-Unallocated profits are recognised in equity ('other reserves').
-The statutory profit for the financial year available for discretionary division among members will be allocated subsequent to the approval of the financial statements, subject to the discretion of the Board.
-This will be allocated based upon the number of 'points' held by each equity member after considering, based on the recommendation of the Senior Partner, factors which among others include the quality of work and client and management responsibilities in the determination of the allocation of profits to the individual members.
-Any losses are not allocated to members but must be eliminated by future profits before profit allocations recommence.
+Profits are recognised as debts due to members once they are divided and become a present obligation of the LLP.
+Where profits are automatically divided these are recognised in the income statement.
+Undivided profits are initially recognised in equity ('other reserves').
+The statutory profit for the financial year available for discretionary division among members will be divided subsequent to the approval of the financial statements, subject to the discretion of the Board.
+This will be allocated based upon the number of 'points' held by each equity member after considering, based on the recommendation of the Senior Partner, factors which among others include the quality of work and customer and management responsibilities in the determination of the allocation of profits to the individual members.
+Any losses are not divided among members but must be eliminated by future profits before discretionary profit divisions recommence.